astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 - [Astro Cloud IDE](https://docs.astronomer.io/astro/cloud-ide).
 A low-code, notebook-inspired IDE for writing and testing pipelines on Astro.
 - [Astro CLI](overview.md).
 An OSS tool for developing DAGs and deploying projects tailor-made for Astro.
-- [CI/CD on Astro](set-up-ci-cd.md).
-A recommended architecture for testing and deployment supported by pre-built templates.
 - [Worker queues](configure-worker-queues.mdx).
 A feature of Astro that enables resource optimization beyond what is possible using OSS Airflow.
 - [Astro Cloud UI Environment Manager](manage-connections-variables.md).
 A tool for managing connections across multiple deployments locally and on Astro.
 - [Astro alerts](alerts.md).
 No-code alerting on Astro configurable for various trigger types and communication channels.
-- [Kubernetes Executor](executors-overview.md).
-Supports running Airflow on dedicated Kubernetes pods on Astro.
-- [KubernetesPodOperator](kubernetespodoperator.md).
-Supports running specific tasks in dedicated Kubernetes pods on Astro.

 ## Best practice guidance